-Payments have been deferred for customers of Alberta credit unions and Alberta utility customers.
+Payments have been deferred for customers of Alberta credit unions, Alberta utility customers, WCB premiums.
 The deadline for corporate tax payments and installment payments has been extended depending on your filing date.

 This taxable benefit provides $1,000.00 for a 2-week period for employed and self-employed individuals who are directly affected by COVID-19 and who cannot apply for Employment Insurance (EI) benefits.
 You may apply up to a total of 13 eligibility periods (26 weeks) between September 27, 2020 and September 25, 2021, and must apply every two weeks.

 This taxable benefit provides households $500.00 for a 1-week period for employed and self-employed individuals who are unable to work because they must care for their child under 12 years old or a family member who needs supervised care.
 You may apply up to a total of 26 weeks between September 27, 2020 and September 25, 2021, and must apply each week.